datarobot-oss/react-base-app/README.md

 Once this file is part of your application source in DataRobot, it displays the new runtime parameter(s) as part of the app configuration.

 To use the parameters, DataRobot recommends you add them via `start-app.sh`.
-Add the following conditional export before `gunicorn` starts:
+Add the following conditional export before the start command:

 ```shell
 if [ -n "$MLOPS_RUNTIME_PARAM_DEPLOYMENT_ID" ]; then